 Without knowing it, your prospect is being intentionally moved along your value ladder.

-As you can see, that first offer must be irresistible, something a prospect would normally have to pay for.
+As you can see, that first offer is irresistible, something a prospect would normally have to pay for.
 So, your first offer is either free or at a low price, and it acts as bait.

-With that offer, without any pressure whatsoever they can clearly see the amazing value you provide.
+With that offer, without any pressure whatsoever your ideal client can clearly see the amazing value you provide.

-So, your intention is to have so much value that is makes it easy for your prospect to choose you over your competitors.
+Your intention is to provide so much value that is makes it easy for your prospect to choose you over your competitors.

 You then become the go-to gal and they want to purchase your further offers!